Aeroluna/LunaCoopMod/README.md

 Added parity with non-calldown variants.
 Those are proud mech units, let them be buffed by mech attack speed!

-- Fixed a bug where Raynor's bunkers used the Neosteel icon before upgrading Neosteel.
+- Fixed an issue where Raynor's bunkers used the Neosteel icon before upgrading Neosteel.
-- Fixed a bug where Raynor's Battlecruisers' turrets did not aim their turrets at their target.
+- Fixed an issue where Raynor's Battlecruisers' turrets did not aim their turrets at their target.
 - Changed the alignment of Medic's Safeguard from neutral to positive.

 yeah.